Samat220/To-Do-List-Web-App/README.md

 To Do List Web app | App Brewery Full Stack Bootcamp Section 28 project

 This project is a To Do List web application where user can create to do lists and add/delete items in the list.
-It utilises Node.js, Express.js, EJS, MongoDB and Mongoose to govern the CRUD of the application's backend
+It utilises Node.js, Express.js, EJS, MongoDB and Mongoose to govern the CRUD of the application's backend.

+Application is fully functional and hosted on Heroku webiste: https://immense-sea-64902.herokuapp.com/ Through MongoDB Atlas